AndradeF87/aura-villas-bali/docs/architecture/implementation-timeline.md

 ### Executive Summary

-This implementation timeline provides a detailed roadmap for rebuilding AURA Villas Bali into a market-leading luxury villa platform.
+This implementation timeline provides a detailed roadmap for rebuilding AURA Villas Bali into a market-leading boutique villa platform.
 The plan is structured in 3 phases over 24 months, with clear milestones, resource requirements, and success metrics for each sprint.

 **Timeline Overview:**
 - **Phase 1**: Foundation & MVP (Months 1-6)